MicrosoftDocs/azure-devops-yaml-schema/task-reference/pip-authenticate-v1.md

 ### Download Python distributions from Azure Artifacts feeds without consulting official Python registry

 In this example, we are setting authentication for downloading from private Azure Artifacts feeds.
 The authenticate task creates environment variables `PIP_INDEX_URL` and `PIP_EXTRA_INDEX_URL` that are required to download the distributions.
-The task sets the variables with authentication credentials the task generates for the provided artifacts feeds. `HelloTestPackage` must be present in either `myTestFeed1` or `myTestFeed2`; otherwise the install will fail.
+The task sets the variables with authentication credentials the task generates for the provided artifacts feeds. `HelloTestPackage` must be present in either `myTestFeed1` or `myTestFeed2`; otherwise, the install will fail.

 For project-scoped feeds that are in a different project than where the pipeline is running, you must manually give the project and the feed access to the pipeline's project's build service.